karenbolon/Portfolio/README.md

 # [Project: Short-Term Weather Forecast-Time Series Analysis](https://github.com/kbolon1/Time_Series_Analysis)

+* This model analysed a large set of historical data, identified patterns in order to predict future outcomes.
 * Created a short-term temperature forecast using data from (www.ecad.eu).
 * Built a baseline model modelling trend and seasonality, plotted and inspected the different components of a time series.
 * Used the following models to model the time dependence of the remainder: